-On top of this, BEREC is hosting another Stakeholders' Forum to ensure a continuation of the open dialogue between BEREC and its members as well as with the stakeholders while at the same time increasing the transparency of the work undertaken by BEREC.
+On top of this, BEREC will host another Stakeholders' Forum to ensure a continuation of the open dialogue between BEREC and its members as well as with the stakeholders while at the same time increasing the transparency of the work undertaken by BEREC.

-Last but not least, BEREC will continue its engagement with the EU Institutions/groups as well as its international cooperation to provide platforms for a valuable exchange of experience and different views.
+Last but not least, BEREC will continue its engagement with the EU institutions/groups as well as its international cooperation to provide platforms for a valuable exchange of experience and different views.

-14. Benchmarks
+3.14 Benchmarks

-14.1.
-Benchmarking on MTR/FTR/SMS (multiannual work line)
+3.14.1 Benchmarking on MTR/FTR/SMS (multiannual work line)